 Make sure your accountant is onboard

-Although this blog focuses on the ‘technical ability’ side of Xerocon, there was also a much softer side to take home, with a heavy focus on modern leadership, wellbeing and sustainability (more on that later).
+Although this blog focuses on the ‘technical ability’ side of Xerocon, there was also a much softer side to with a heavy focus on modern leadership, wellbeing and sustainability which we are also taking back to the office.
 As your accountants and advisors, we are uniquely placed to discuss business obligations that go well beyond the numbers.
 To speak to us, call us on 0161 905 1616 or email us on email@example.com.